-Page 2 of 2 - With a large portion of last year’s team returning, including Austin Hayward, Eric Schaeffer, Kevin Patrick Sheahan, Nick Gruwell and Sean MacLeish, the Riders should remain among the state’s elite come next year.
+With a large portion of last year’s team returning, including Austin Hayward, Eric Schaeffer, Kevin Patrick Sheahan, Nick Gruwell and Sean MacLeish, the Riders should remain among the state’s elite come next year.

 The returnees hope to take the experience they’ve gained over the past few seasons to return to the State Championship Game next season, with eyes on winning it this time around.
 With a young core still intact and the motivation that comes from getting so close to the ultimate goal, one would be hard pressed to bet against the Riders next season.